What is public health?

 Public health is about improving and protecting the health of groups of people, rather than about treating individual patients.
 Public health consultants must look at 'the bigger picture' and then take action to promote healthy lifestyles, prevent disease, protect and improve general health, and improve healthcare services.
 The population they are working for could be a rural community, an entire city, or the global population, but the principles remain the same.

-This website provides information specific to training as a specialist or as a practitioner in public health in Health Education England's East of England Local Education and Training Board (LETB).
-The LETB covers the counties of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.
+This website provides information specific to training as a specialist or as a practitioner in public health in Health Education England's East of England region.
+This covers the counties of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.

 For training as a specialist with a non-medical background - or training as a practitioner, see the UK Public Health Register (UKPHR) website.

-It is a "one-stop shop" for UK-wide information on careers and development in public health and health and wellbeing.
-It aims to recruit people into public health jobs, and support the whole workforce from volunteers up to senior management in developing their careers.
+For further information on public health careers, visit Health Careers.
+This aims to inform people about public health jobs, and support the whole workforce from volunteers up to senior management in developing their careers.